researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 ### Events

-Events can be generated in different situations:
+Events may be generated in different situations:

 - as a bot reaches certain [stages in its life cycle](src/main/java/won/bot/framework/eventbot/event/impl/lifecycle), e.g. the [InitializeEvent](src/main/java/won/bot/framework/eventbot/event/impl/lifecycle/InitializeEvent.java) or the [WorkDoneEvent](src/main/java/won/bot/framework/eventbot/event/impl/lifecycle/WorkDoneEvent.java).
 - whenever a message is received for one of the atoms controlled by the bot.